 When you start playing Crash Bandicoot, you’re straight into it.
 Running through the trees on N. Sanity Island, crushing boxes and collecting Aku Aku masks on your way to the end of the first level.
 The game is new, it’s exciting.

 For the first few levels, this is how the game feels.
-Before long you start to notice something – a sense of deja vu, as it were.
+Before long, you start to notice something – a sense of deja vu, as it were.
 Then you realise it.
 You’ve been here before.
 You’ve traversed this temple before, and you’ve certainly been chased by this giant boulder before.
-While the game claims to have 33 levels, this is not quite true.
-In reality, there are only about eight levels that repeat over and over again.
+While the game claims to have 33 levels, this is untrue.
+In reality, only about eight levels repeat over and over again.
 Sure, you can’t have too much of a good thing.
-But for a game without much else, this can make things rather tedious.
+But this can make things rather tedious for a game without much else.

 2. Lack of DualShock Functionality